Learn the difference between hiring exempt and nonexempt employees.

 How to classify exempt vs. nonexempt employees

-According to the FLSA, there are three basic tests to determine whether an employee should be classified as exempt or nonexempt.
-Gerlick simplified the three tests into the following list:
+According to the FLSA, there are three basic tests you can perform to determine whether an employee should be classified as exempt or nonexempt:

-- Salary basis test: An employee who receives a guaranteed minimum compensation, regardless of time actually worked, qualifies (but is not guaranteed) as exempt.
+Salary basis test: An employee who receives a guaranteed minimum compensation, regardless of the time actually worked, qualifies (but is not guaranteed) as exempt.

 Duties test: An employee who meets the exemption requirements of tests one and two must also perform an exempt job duty, which can be one or more of the following: